-All issues that must be considered very seriously before deciding to disclose information and there are numerous options in this toolkit that can be explored to mitigate or quell some of the fears and anxieties.
+These are all issues that must be considered very seriously before deciding to disclose information and there are numerous options in this toolkit that can be explored to mitigate or quell some of the fears and anxieties.

 Why is it still important to make the disclosure?